Gsjberg/MECS4510_Evolutionary-Algorithm/README.md

-# MECS4510_Traveling-Salesman
+# MECS4510_Evolutionary-Algorithm
+# This repository consists of three projects demonstrating the implementation of Evolutionary Algorithm(EA), Genetic Programming(GP), and other classical algorithm like Random Search(RS) and Random Mutation Hill Climber(RMHC).
-The task is to find the shortest path that connects 1000 unique points and returns back to the origin.
-The project is programmed in C++.
-Multiple algorithms are appied, including Random Search, Random Mutation Hill Climber(RMHC), and Evolutionary Algorithm.
+# Traveling Salesman: The task is to find the shorest path connecting 1000 unique points and returning to the origin.
+RS, RMHC, and EA are implemented.